How to Choose the Best Long-Term Care Insurance (LTCI) for you

 Inflation Fighter

 Inflation Fighter is designed to help your policy keep pace with inflation.
 Essentially, this feature increases your Daily Benefit amount and maximum Lifetime benefit.
 There is usually an additional premium charged for inflation protection.
-Increases generally take effect on the policy anniversary date, the month and day your policy became effective.
+Benefit increases generally take effect annually on the policy anniversary date, which is the month and day your policy became effective.
 Referred to as the cost of living increases or annual benefit increases, these optional riders are:

-• Compound Cost of Living – On your policy anniversary date (once a year), the Benefit Amount is increased by a percentage.
-As a result, there is an increase in Benefit Amount, but not an increase in premium.
+- Compound Cost of Living – On your policy anniversary date (once a year), the Benefit Amount is increased by a percentage.
+As a result, there is an increase in the Benefit Amount, but not an increase in the premium.
 This feature could continue indefinitely.

-• Simple Cost of Living – On your policy anniversary date (once a year), the Benefit Amount is increased by a percentage.
-As a result, there is an increase in Benefit Amount, but not an increase in premium.
+- Simple Cost of Living – On your policy anniversary date (annually), the Benefit Amount is increased by a percentage.
+As a result, there is an increase in the Benefit Amount, but not an increase in the premium.
 This feature could continue indefinitely.

-• Options to Purchase (also known as Future Purchase Options) – At each option date, you have the right to increase your Benefit Amount based on the Consumer Price Index (or another formula).
-Consequently, unlike Simple or Compound Cost of Living, your premium will increase using rates for your current age, not your age when the policy was issued.
-You have the right to decline the increase, but usually multiple declinations voids this feature.
-Furthermore, this feature usually has an expiration date, such as, by age 78.
+- Options to Purchase (also known as Future Purchase Options) – At each option date, you have the right to increase your Benefit Amount based on the Consumer Price Index (or another formula).
+Consequently, unlike Simple or Compound Cost of Living, your premium will increase using rates based on your current age, not the age at which the policy was issued.
+You have the right to decline the increase, but multiple declinations may void this feature.
+Furthermore, this feature usually has an expiration date, such as by age 78.

 The cost of long-term care has increased in the past and is expected to continue.
 Inflation protection can increase your benefits to help you pay for these rising long-term care costs.